 c.
 Conduct comprehensive assessments of center or OA/CTS operations.

-Job Corps Regional Offices shall perform unannounced assessments on a risk management-based schedule.
+a.
+Perform unannounced assessments on a risk management-based schedule.
 Regional Office Center Assessments (ROCAs) will occur twice during the life of a contract, ideally during Year 2 and Year 4.
 ROCAs for Forest Service centers will occur every 2 years.
 Assessments for centers on a Performance Improvement Plan (PIP) will occur annually.
 Targeted assessments, which may also be unannounced, will focus on program areas that are deficient in the initial or full assessment, or identified as potential causes of concern based on a risk analysis.

 Triggers that could initiate a targeted or full assessment: